KoukatsuMahoutsukai/openkore-plugin-jsontodiscord/README.md

 proceed to the code block below and you can modify this as much as you want, just copy one line say `'Name'      => $char->{name},` paste it on the next line and modify the contents.

-the 'Name' is the string label while `$char->{name}` is a variable in the memory of openkore,

-theres listed values of these in wikis or in forums but a good place to start is inside your own openkore plugins, browse to `\plugins\needs-review\webMonitor\trunk` and open the `webMonitorServer.pm`

-using your text editor of choice, line 564 onwards has alot of different variables to play with

 ```
 my $data = {
             'Username'  => $config{username},